Courtesy titles in the United Kingdom: Courtesy style of "Lady"

 The courtesy style of "Lady" is used for the daughters of dukes, marquesses, and earls.
 It is added before the person's given name, as in the examples Lady Diana Spencer and Lady Henrietta Waldegrave.
 Because it is merely a courtesy with no legal implications, the honorific persists after the death of the holder's father, but it is not inherited by her children.
 The style is never used immediately before the surname alone.

 "Lady" is also used before the first name of Ladies Companion of the Order of the Garter and Ladies of the Order of the Thistle who do not hold another, higher title or style.

+"Lady" is also a courtesy title for wives of knights and baronets, preceding the family name but never before the first name.
+Wives of lairds are also accorded the courtesy, with the title preceding the name of the estate and not the individual, similar to wives of peers.

 The spouse of a woman with a courtesy style does not hold any courtesy style in right of their spouse; neither does the husband of a person with any style or title (including the husband of a peer).